zoonoo/azure-docs.ko-kr/articles/azure-monitor/app/opencensus-python-request.md

         'TRACE': {
             'SAMPLER': 'opencensus.trace.samplers.ProbabilitySampler(rate=0.5)',
             'EXPORTER': '''opencensus.ext.azure.trace_exporter.AzureExporter(
-                service_name='foobar',
+                connection_string="InstrumentationKey=<your-ikey-here>",
             )''',
-            'BLACKLIST_PATHS': 'https://example.com',  <--- This site will not be traced if a request is sent from it.
+            'BLACKLIST_PATHS': ['https://example.com'],  <--- These sites will not be traced if a request is sent from it.
         }
     }
     ```